tarantool/http/README.md

 It is possible to define additional functions invoked at various stages of request processing.

+#### `handler(req)`

+If `handler` is given in httpd options, it gets involved on every HTTP request, and the built-in routing mechanism is unused.
+The fields and methods of `handler` are same, as for route handler.

 #### `before_routes(httpd, request)`

 Is invoked before a request is routed to a handler.
 The first